Everything You Need to Know About Challenge Coins

 Custom challenge coins denote membership, promote brands, celebrate events, and much more

 Challenge coins are a type of physical insignia awarded to an individual to mark their membership in a particular group.
-The type of groups that use challenge coins most commonly are associated with the military, firefighter battalions, and police squadrons.
+The type of groups that use challenge coins commonly associated with the military, fire departments and police departments. in recent years however, many different types of organizations from businesses to schools have embraced the benefits of custom coins as well.

 How Did the Challenge Coin Tradition Start?

 The origins of the challenge coin are shrouded in an array of myths and apocryphal stories, but are not confirmed.
-The earliest origin story dates back to the Roman Empire.
-Roman soldiers were awarded custom coins in order to applaud their efforts and accomplishments in war.
+The earliest origin story dates back to the ancient Roman Empire.
+Soldiers were awarded custom coins in order to applaud their efforts and accomplishments in war.
+They became keepsakes, a source of pride for those who received them.

-During the Renaissance, stories indicate challenge coins were used to commemorate events of important individuals (i.e. royalty, higher-ups).
+Other stories indicate that during the Renaissance, challenge coins were used to commemorate events of important individuals (i.e. royalty, nobility and the like).
 The coins were called “Portrait Medals”, and were commonly exchanged between individuals to commemorate events such as birth, marriages, and death.
+Using both text and symbols, they celebrated unique aspects of the lives of the people they portrayed.

-The most common modern challenge coin origin story has its roots in World War I. The story involves a military officer who was captured by the enemy and stripped of all his belongings except for his challenge coin.
+The most common modern challenge coin origin story has its roots in World War I. The story involves a U.S. Army Air Corps lieutenant who had bronze coins made for all the members of his squad.
+Not long afterward, one of the squad's pilots was captured by the enemy and stripped of all his belongings except for his coin.
 After escaping, he made his way back to Allied lines by disguising himself in civilian attire.
 When the officer arrived in Allied territory, French soldiers questioned his allegiance.
-The officer proved his identity by showing his coin.
+The officer proved his identity by showing them his coin.
+Rather than executing as a spy, the French troops escorted him safely back to his unit.

-While the stories provide great entertainment for all, they remain unconfirmed.
-Most of the stories share the common theme of challenge coins originating in the military, but today, challenge coins are used outside military organizations as well.
+While the stories provide great entertainment, they all remain unconfirmed.
+In any event, challenge coins have been a staiple of military life for decades.
+Most of the stories share the common theme of challenge coins originating in the military.
+Today, challenge coins are used outside military organizations as well.

 What Are Challenge Coins Used For?

-While challenge coins are meant to be sentimental, there are a variety of uses for them.
-Although there are strong ties to military organizations, the uses extend into civilian groups as well.
+While challenge coins are often meant to be sentimental, there are a variety of uses for them.
+Although there are strong ties to military organizations, the uses extend into civilian groups as well., such as businesses, schools, nonprofit organizations, sports teams, government agencies and more.

 Military Challenge Coins

-Challenge coins are most often associated with their place in the military.
-The challenge coins are used in the military to demonstrate a number of things, such as:
+Challenge coins are still most often associated with their place in the military.
+Challenge coins are used in the military to demonstrate a number of things, such as:

 • Identifying the branch of the military that an individual belongs to.